juanmanunez/angular-carbonldp-boilerplate/README.md

 2. cd into the project's root directory
 3. Run `npm install`
 4. Run `jspm install`
 5. Open `config/local.json`, and change the configuration to match your platform installation
-6. Run `npm start`
+7. Run `npm start`.
+This script will execute a set of tasks including the "compile" task that uses the EJS file `src/app/config.ejs.ts` to hold all the configuration parameters.

 ## Next Steps
 ### Saving the project as a new Git repository